swimos/swimos-docs/src/_rust-server/map-stores.md

 # Overview

 A Map Store provides an agent with a store for map state that is not publically addressable.
-If server [persistence]({% link _rust-server/persistence.md %}) is enabled, then the state of the store will be persisted to the underlying engine and after a server restart, any state will be restored.
 If you require addressable value state, then a [Value Lane]({% link _rust-server/value-lanes.md %}) will be suitable.

 A Map Store has the following properties: